-She is a tutor on the SBA diploma course on the ‘working in the field’ assignment and she is currently working towards an exhibition with the RHS called ‘Wildflowers of South & West Wales’ and writing a book on Painting Fungi due to be released in 2023.
+She is a tutor on the SBA diploma course on the ‘working in the field’ and ‘Flower composition’ assignments and she is currently working towards an exhibition with the RHS called ‘Wildflowers of South & West Wales’ and writing a book on Painting Fungi due to be released in 2023.

 In 2020 she became a natural history illustration tutor for the School of Lifelong Learning at Aberystwyth University.

 She became a co-president of the SBA in 2021.